signalfx/tracing-examples/README.md

 ingest endpoint uses the Zipkin v1/2 JSON wire format or Jaeger Thrift format, we will accept spans irrespective of how they were instrumented - via one of the above mentioned open libraries or a homegrown one.
-Our goal is to build on the shoulders of giant communities rather than force customers into proprietary libraries/agents and give customers choice to decide what works for them from an instrumentation perspective without worrying about vendor lock-in by virtue of the instrumentation used.
+Our goal is to build on the shoulders of giant communities rather than re-invent the wheel with proprietary libraries/agents and give customers choice to decide what works for them without worrying about vendor lock-in.

 For customers who have not yet instrumented their code, our default recommendation is to use OpenTracing to instrument since it has a growing ecosystem of library owners &